LODLAM/DLF15LODLAM/CleaningMetadata/README.md

     - Building out related terms with URIs from other datasets
     - Producing SKOS RDF
     - Reconciling other datasets against our local Authority file
-- Import sample DC/XML metadata to make into DPLA-style RDF Objects following DPLA MAP v.4
+- Import sample DC/XML metadata to make into DC/RDF Objects
-    - id.loc.gov
-    - Geonames
-    - Getty AAT
-    - Agrovoc
-    - DPLA, Europeana
 - Bring your own data & DIY it

 ## Contents of this Directory